uktrade/iigb-beta-content/content/beta/setup-guide/establish-address/en_US.md

 ---
-title: Establish a UK business address
+title: Establish a base for business in the UK
 ---

 The UK has a straightforward planning processes, a wide range of properies, and incentives for businesses to setup and expand.